CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-Linux-Release-Versioning-and-Support-Policy.md

 ## Release, Support Lifecycle and Support Policy

 NVIDIA supports both mainline and Extended Support Releases (ESRs).
-This support mechanism allows NVIDIA to maintain its desire to innovate, while providing customers with stable releases as soon as it meets the architectural needs.
+This support mechanism allows NVIDIA to maintain its desire to innovate, while providing stable releases as soon as it meets the architectural needs.

 Consistent with this two-pronged approach, the mainline and ESR code branches are separate code bases.
 As such, issues and fixes in one branch are independent of the other.
-NVIDIA prioritizes the ESR branch for stability foremost, so any fixes on that branch focus on critical-impact security fixes and urgent bug fixes.
-This ensures customers deploying an ESR release can experience minimal disruption in their day to day network operations.
+NVIDIA prioritizes the ESR branch for stability; any fixes on that branch focus on critical-impact security fixes and urgent bug fixes.
+This ensures that if you deploy an ESR release, you experience minimal disruption in day to day network operations.

 The following diagram illustrates the ESR and mainline branches, and the table below it describes the characteristics of each.